An Epistemic Strategy Logic: Introduction

-One of the ways in which recent work has extended ATL is to add epistemic operators, yielding an {\em alternating temporal episitemic logic}.
+One of the ways in which recent work has extended ATL is to add epistemic operators, yielding an {\em alternating temporal epistemic logic}, e.g., ATEL \cite{ATEL}.
 Many subtle issues arise concerning what agents know in settings where multiple agents act strategically.
-In the process of understanding these issues, there has been a proliferation of ATL extensions.
-In particular, for dealing with epistemic reasoning in strategic settings, there are multiple proposals, with different semantic and syntactic bases, for how to capture reasoning about the availability to groups of agents of strategies for achieving particular goals \cite{Jonker2003,Schobbens2004,vOJ2005,Jamroga2003,JA2009}.
+In the process of understanding these issues, there has been a proliferation of epistemic extensions of ATL \cite{Jonker2003, vOJ2005,Jamroga2003,JA07}.
 Some of the modal operators introduced in this literature are complex, interweaving ideas about the knowledge of a group of agents, the strategies available to them, the effect of playing these strategies against strategies available to agents not in the group, and the knowledge that other groups of agents may have about these effects.
-One of our objectives in the present paper is to identify a minimal set of primitives that can be composed to represent the more complex notions involving reasoning about strategies and knowledge that are useful for applications.